aherbert/gdsc-smlm/docs/analysis_plugins.rst

 Additional functionality for correction of spurious correlations has been added based on Matlab code kindly provided by Prof. Bernd Reiger (corresponding author of the FIRE paper).

 Fourier Ring Correlation computes the correlation between the features of two images at a certain spatial frequency.
 A 2D image is transformed into the frequency domain using a Fourier transform.
 The frequency image represents the amplitude and phase of the original data at different frequencies.
-These can be visualised as a 2D image, the centre of the image represents the lowest frequencies moving to the highest frequencies at the edge of the image.
+These can be visualised as a 2D image, the centre of the image represents the lowest spatial frequencies moving to the highest frequencies at the edge of the image.
 Points taken from a ring drawn around the centre will represent all the amplitude and phases present at a single frequency.
 Two images can be compared at a given frequency by measuring the correlation of the data sampled from the same ring on both images.
 This is the Fourier Ring Correlation (FRC).

 To compute the image resolution of a set of localisations requires the following steps: